 - How is cell phone coverage in Maine?

 - Will there be a landline at the property?

-- How do we reach you after normal business hours if there is a problem at our rental property?
+- How do we reach you after normal business hours if there is a problem with our rental property?

 - What is the most important question we should ask you?